Atticus29/dataJitsu/specs.md

 - [ ] Once you have internet
   - [ ] Update faq component link to different divs in the FAQ
     - [ ] TODO link to how to lose them
-  - [ ] 3 sec. rewind and ff buttons

   - [ ] //TODO flesh out getMainAnnotatorOfMatch
 - [ ] Improve moveCategory capture with a getCategoryFromItem method... it should use moves.ts, I think